George W. Bush: Publications and appearances

-Bush did not give any endorsements during the 2020 presidential election, but held a virtual fundraiser for U.S. Senators Susan Collins (R-ME), Cory Gardner (R-CO), Martha McSally (R-AZ), and Thom Tillis (R-NC).
+Bush did not give any endorsements during the 2020 presidential election, but held a virtual fundraiser for U.S. senators Susan Collins (R-ME), Cory Gardner (R-CO), Martha McSally (R-AZ), and Thom Tillis (R-NC).
 All four were up for reelection and were struggling in the polls.
 He also did not attend the 2020 Republican National Convention where President Trump was re-nominated.
 In April 2021, Bush told People magazine that he did not vote for either Trump or Joe Biden in the election.
 Instead, he wrote in Condoleezza Rice, who served as his national security advisor from 2001 to 2005 and as his secretary of state from 2005 to 2009.
 When the election was called for Biden, Bush congratulated him and his running mate Kamala Harris.
 He also congratulated Trump and his supporters "on a hard-fought campaign".
 Bush's outreach to Biden was notable since Republican candidate Donald Trump had not yet conceded.
 Bush then issued a statement saying that while Trump was within his rights to call for recounts, he believed the election was "fundamentally fair" and that "its outcome is clear", and said he would offer Biden "my prayers for his success, and my pledge to help in any way I can", as he had for Trump and Obama.

-On January 6, 2021, following the U.S. Capitol attack, Bush denounced the violence and attack alongside the three other living former presidents, Obama, Clinton, and Carter, releasing a statement saying that "this is how election results are disputed in a banana republic, not our democratic republic" and that "it is a sickening and heartbreaking sight".
-He also echoed President-elect Biden's message stating that what occurred at the capital was an "insurrection".
+On January 6, 2021, following the U.S. Capitol attack, Bush denounced the violence and attack alongside the three other living former presidents, Obama, Clinton, and Carter, releasing a statement saying that "this is how election results are disputed in a banana republic, not our democratic republic", and that "it is a sickening and heartbreaking sight".
+He also echoed president-elect Biden's message saying that what occurred at the capitol was an "insurrection".
 On January 20, Bush and his wife attended Biden's inauguration.

 Bush opposed President Biden's withdrawal of American troops from Afghanistan, saying that the withdrawal made him "concerned" and that it had the potential to "create a vacuum, and into that vacuum is likely to come people who treat women as second class citizens".
 During an interview with Deutsche Welle on July 14, 2021, Bush reaffirmed his opposition to the troop withdrawal, calling the plan "a mistake".

 On September 11, 2021, the 20th anniversary of the September 11 attacks, Bush gave a speech at the Flight 93 National Memorial, praising the heroism of the people on Flight 93 and the spirit of America.
 He also said that he "saw millions of people instinctively grab for a neighbor's hand and rally to the cause of one another.
 That is the America I know."